ggand0/ggando-website/content/blog/zola.md

 ```
 Interestingly this results in an error saying like Block page is duplicated, because Tera doesn’t ignore commented-out HTML.
 I suspect this also contributed to another styling issue I had.

-### Deployment
+## Deployment
 I use Vercel for deploying my personal website and I was able to deploy my Zola site without much trouble.
 After connecting your github repo, make sure to match the Zola version on Vercel with your local version.
 In my case it was 0.19.2.
 Addtionally, I needed to use `Node.js 20.x` to avoid the error `zola: /lib64/libm.so.6: version  GLIBC_2.29' not found (required by zola)`

-### Takeaway
+## Takeaway
 - Zola is easy, Zola works
 - Compatible with Tailwind CSS
 - Mind the Tera blocks
 - Utilize ChatGPT 4o

 All in all, I feel pretty good about the new website setup with Zola including how the website looks now.
 Highly recommended if you're hoping to do sometiing similar!
+If you're curious about the code I used for this website, you can check out the [repo](https://github.com/ggand0/ggando-website).